Pancare’s team of specialist nurses is growing, let’s get to know them

 - Questions you can ask your medical care team.

-Pancare’s team of specialist cancer care nurses is growing, thanks to generous donations from our community fundraisers and major donors.
+Pancare’s team of specialist cancer care nurses is growing, thanks to generous donations from our community fundraisers and major donors – including dedicated funding from the Dry July Foundation.
 Currently we have three registered nurses – Shannon, Tiff and Helen – each has vast and varied experience, let’s learn a bit more about what bought them to Pancare and what they find most rewarding about supporting people with upper GI cancer.

 Shannon is our longest serving specialist nurse, she has more than 20 years of surgical and medical nursing, nursing education and she has held multiple nursing leadership roles.